ClickerNZ/ED_Enhanced_T16000/README.md

 - Associated BIND files
 - Game state engine which checks the game's status.json file every half second
 - Text to speech (TTS) functionality to add verbal feedback
-- Sound effects functionality to allow various wav files to be played
+- Sound effects functionality to allow various wav files to be played as ound effects
 - Customised and advanced PIP management
-- Automated joystick curve profiles depending on which flight mode you are currently in (ie FA-Off v Normal v Supercruise etc)
+- Automated joystick curve profiles depending on which flight mode you are currently in
+  * (ie FA-Off v Normal v Supercruise etc)
 - On the fly TTS Volume
 - On the fly manual joystick curve profiles selection to suit your own preferences
 - On the fly shifted trigger action